 If the improvements outlined above are not completed and accepted at the time the Final Plat is requested, bonding can be initiated as in the Subdivision Regulations.
+The bonding shall be in the form of a performance bond with a commercial surety, an irrevocable letter of credit, or a bank certificate of deposit in an amount equal to one hundred twenty-five percent (125%) of the outstanding improvements.

-In addition to bonding requirements for subdivisions, any infrastructure work within right-of-way or easements that will be affected, as shown on the approved engineering plans, by a site plan project must post a Signature Bond for the affected infrastructure prior to the issuance of the Erosion and Sediment Control Permit.
+In addition to bonding requirements for subdivisions, any infrastructure work within right-ofway or easements that will be affected, as shown on the approved engineering plans, by a site plan project must post a Signature Bond for the affected infrastructure prior to the issuance of the Erosion and Sediment Control Permit.
 This can include, but is not limited to, sidewalk, curb and gutter, roadways, striping, and utility connections.
+A copy of the bond can be found in Appendix X of the Public Works Design and Construction Manual.
 A separate Completion and Warranty Bond will be required for any development that includes a sanitary sewer pump station prior to the final plat being approved in accordance with Section 3.5.11.4 of this Manual.